Carolinapalacios95/SVG-Logo-Maker/README.md

 ## Contributing

-Currently not accepting contributions to this project.
+Not currently accepting contributions to this project.

 ## Tests